 The HMS Guardian set off from Spithead for Australia carrying convicts and consumer goods under Captain Edward Riou.
 She rounded the Cape in November heading 44 degrees south far from land.
 During which the crew spotted an iceberg, Riou sent boats to collect ice to replenish his water supplies.
-Before he could complete the re-provisioning, a sudden change in the weather obscured the iceberg, and Guardian collided with it while trying to pull away.
+Before he could complete the reprovisioning, a sudden change in the weather obscured the iceberg, and the Guardian collided with it while trying to pull away.
 She was badly damaged and in immediate danger of sinking.

 Water poured into the ship but, by pumping and throwing cargo and livestock overboard, she remained afloat.
 During the night sails were torn to shreds in the gale which had sprung up.
 Many of the officers, seamen and convicts, believing the ship would sink at any moment, broke into the liquor store and became hopelessly drunk.

-Riou sent a letter explaining he wanted to beach the Guardian at Saldanha at retrieve what he could.
+Riou sent a letter explaining he wanted to beach the Guardian at Saldanha and retrieve what he could.
 He also explained he wanted to give a few convicts a pardon as they helped along the journey.

 |People on board||300|